THIS PAGE CONTAINS AFFILIATE LINKS. PLEASE READ OUR DISCLAIMER FOR MORE INFORMATION.

 Experiences with social impact (and heart!)

 Visit.org also promotes responsible tourism experiences, where your visit has a demonstrated positive impact on the community.
-You can book activities based on supporting a cause that you personally care about, and find experiences in most countries around the world.
-We found our Thai Elephant Experience through visit.org.
+You can book activities based on supporting a cause that you personally care about, and find experiences in many countries around the world.
+We found our Ethical Elephant Experience in Thailand through Visit.org.

 Workaway is a wonderful website that connects hosts from all over the world with people looking to volunteer while they travel.
 Host families and organisations post their opportunities, and travellers like us create a profile and then search by location and timeframe to find their perfect match!
 It’s great for travelling very cheaply, getting to know locals and getting involved in meaningful work.

-Using Airbnb for longer stays in one place, and finding listings that benefit local people, are ways to ensure your stay is helpful to the community.
+Using Airbnb for longer stays in one place, and finding listings that benefit local people, are also ways to ensure your visit is helpful to the community.

 Bookdifferent is a great platform for finding eco-friendly accommodation.
 They have over 7,000 eco-certified listings, plus they rate others in terms of their carbon footprint and any sustainability labels they have earned.